top of page

 The ability to reach out for help in one’s personal or professional life is an essential skill.
 However, it needs to be actively practiced in order to produce benefits.

 While this role of a guardian or protector may feel at odds with asking for help, the ability to reach out during times of difficulty is an important skill to ensure that each first responder is keeping themselves mentally and physically healthy.
-Taking steps to normalize asking for assistance can initially feel like a counterintuitive practice for first responders.
-However, it is paramount in caring for oneself and, by extension, properly serving one’s family and community.

-Why Asking Is Such a Hurdle
+First Responders Reaching And Accepting Help: Why Asking Is Such a Hurdle

 Asking for help can be a complicated hurdle on its own.
 While the act of asking another for help may seem simple on the surface, it can be incredibly difficult in practice.
 As a result, asking for help demands that an individual understands why it seems difficult in the first place.

-Receiving assistance can inherently cause an individual to feel like they are in a vulnerable position.
-One may feel as if requiring assistance indicates that they have failed in some way, or that they are now in debt to another.
 Others may feel the inherent vulnerability is a negative thing in their lives.
 It is also possible that asking for help can be a hurdle due to trust.
-An individual may believe that they are the only ones who can tackle the issues in front of them.
+An individual may believe they are the only one who can tackle the issues in front of them.

 For first responders, these can all be common feelings.
 First responders are typically asked to maintain an air of stoic heroism that shouldn’t need help.
-There can also be a fear that showing any kind of weakness can compromise one’s ability to do their job, handle high-stress situations, or affect their image in any way.
-However, this creates a cycle of isolation that needs to break.
+There can also be a fear that showing any kind of weakness might compromise one’s ability to do their job, handle high-stress situations, or affect their image.

 Changing the Mentality